 A party's Daily FRR Capacity Plan Commitments for a specific demand resource are equal to the total amount of Nominated DR that was committed from the demand resource for the FRR Capacity Plan.

-A party's Daily RPM Demand Resource Position for a specific demand resource is equal to the (Daily ICAP Value - Daily FRR Capacity Plan Commitments) Forecast Pool Requirement.
+Through the 2024/2025 Delivery Year, a party's Daily RPM Demand Resource Position for a specific demand resource is equal to the (Daily ICAP Value - Daily FRR Capacity Plan Commitments) \ Forecast Pool Requirement.
+DailyRPMPositionDR